Step 7: Humbly asked God to Remove our Shortcomings

 The Goal of Step 7 is Humility, Not Humiliation

-For addicts and alcoholics who have finally asked for help, life isn’t usually very pretty.
+For people who have finally asked for help, life isn’t usually very pretty.
 The degree of devastation wrought by the disease of addiction varies from person to person, but typically the consequences of substance abuse and dependency have created a great deal of harm in the individual’s life.
-For an addict struggling with shame, low self-worth and the (perceived or real) stigma associated with admitting to a drug or alcohol problem, Step 1, admitting powerlessness and unmanageability, may already seem humiliating enough.
+For someone struggling with shame, low self-worth and the (perceived or real) stigma associated with admitting to a drug or alcohol problem, Step 1, admitting powerlessness and unmanageability, may already seem humiliating enough.
 But the Twelve Step program, and Step 7 specifically, asks for humility, not humiliation.
 So what, then, is humility?

 Humility Has a Bad Rap for All the Wrong Reasons